 Make Print Posters

 Don't forget about more traditional means of sharing information: print!
-Create a paper poster in Word, Open Office, or Google Documents, print it out in colour and distribute it to places where you're likely to find animal lovers and/or places you frequently visit.
-Include your awesome description of the animal's personality, basic facts such as age, breed, health status, as well as your best photo.
-If allowed, put your posters up at:
+Create a poster in Word, Open Office, or Google Documents, print it out in colour and distribute it to places where you're likely to find animal lovers and/or places you frequently visit.
+Include your awesome description of this companion's personality, basic facts such as age, breed, vaccinations given, and health status, as well as your best photo.
+Laminate any posters that you will put outdoors.
+Get permission from business owners, then put your posters up at:

 - Vet clinics